Can you buy narrow or outdoor stairlifts?

 Perch stairlifts require less room than the equivalent standard models, as there is no large seat extending out in front of the stairlift track.
 Instead, the user is required to stand or ‘perch’ in an upright position, secured in place by a seatbelt and able to use a shortened seat for comfort.
 Swivel seats are also available.

-This type of stairlift is also a great option for anyone who has trouble lowering and raising themselves to a seated position, regardless of whether they need to purchase one because of a narrow stairway.
+This type of indoor model is also a great option for anyone who has trouble lowering and raising themselves to a seated position, regardless of whether they need to purchase one because of a narrow stairway.
 It is important to remember, however, that perch stairlifts do require the user to have the ability to stand for a short amount of time and that a certain amount of headroom will be required in order for the standing person to travel up and down.
+All Handicare stairlifts are fitted with remote controls and key switches in case of an emergency or should you need to stop the lift quickly.

-If standing is not possible but a stairlift for a narrow staircase is still required, the other option available to you is a custom-built bespoke curved stairlift.
+If standing is not possible but a stairlift for a narrow staircase is still required or is the perfect solution for you, the other option available to you is a custom-built bespoke curved stairlift.
 This choice would mean a special bespoke-built track being installed which would allow the stairlift to be raised slightly and kept a short distance away from the top and bottom of the staircase, providing the necessary clearance for others to walk past, yet remaining fully accessible.

 Once again, there is an important additional point to note, which is that custom-built stairlifts are, by their nature, more expensive than ‘off the shelf’ products.
 This is due to the obvious logistical challenges that manufacturing and installing bespoke stairlift equipment necessitates.

-For more information on how to chose a stairlift, please see the dedicated advice guide.
+For more information on how to choose a stairlift, please see the dedicated advice guide.

 Can you buy exterior stairlifts?